FFTYYY/YText/mydoc/introduction.md

 ## Implementation

-To use YText, a user should specify three components: the implementation of editor, the implementation of printer, and the definition of concepts.
-However, a user might not want to define an editor from their own.
+To use YText, a user need to specify three components: the implementation of editor, the implementation of printer, and the definition of concepts.
+However, a user might not want to write an editor from their own.
 To this end, YText provides a default implementation of editor and printer, for those who don't care about the implementation of editors and printers.

 The decomposing of editor, printer and concepts also means every component can be used in a plugin manner.
 A user can use the editor of imeplementation A of YText, and use printer of imeplementation B of YText, and define their own concepts.
 They can even combine different imeplementations, like using just a small component of imeplementation A and other parts of imeplementation B.